 Overview

-Occurrence data are records or evidence that a species occurred at a particular place of a specified data.
-Aside from the more formal or traditional approaches to detect where and when a particular species has occurred, other means of detecting species presence exist.
+Occurrence data are records or evidence that a species occurred at a particular place on a specified date.
+Point counts, ARUs, and checklist surveys are all examples of occurrence data, but other means of detecting species presence exist.
 Such means include monitoring approaches where there is no specific taxonomic focus, specimen collection via local programs (e.g., Safe Wings Ottawa), GPS collar or tag information, etc.

 Avian occurrence data, apart from point count, ARU, and checklist data can be found from a variety of sources.
 These sources include casual observation via tools such as iNaturalist, museum specimens, research specimens and data, incidental observation through monitoring programs, etc. These data can be accessed through sources such as: